 How Big Is a 1 Carat Diamond?

 Carat is a measure of weight (one-fifth of one gram to be exact), not size.
 A diamond’s carat weight does not necessarily impact how big it will appear because each diamond shape wears its weight differently.
-For example, elongated shapes like pear cut diamonds and oval cut diamonds are wider and more flat than other shapes such as the round brilliant diamond cut and Asscher cuts.
+For example, elongated shapes like pear cut diamonds and oval cut diamonds are wider and more flat than other shapes such as the round brilliant diamond cut and Asscher cut rings.
 Although, carat weight can drastically impact the price of the diamond jewelry.
 A 1 carat diamond ring with an excellent cut will have a different price compared to a 2 carat diamond engagement ring.
-Learn more about how carat weight impacts price if you’ve ever wondered, how much should you spend on an engagement ring?
+Learn more about how carat weight impacts the diamond price if you’ve ever wondered, how much should you spend on an engagement ring?

 For this reason, it’s important to understand the measurements of your stone.
 Do Amore puts it this way, “While a 3 carat stone will, obviously, look larger than a .50 carat stone – the same is not necessarily true for a .90 carat and a 1.10 carat.”
 This can work in your favor since you might find a stone that’s smaller in carat weight but larger in appearance for a more affordable price.
 Try browsing non-round diamonds if this sounds appealing to you as fancy cut stones have less specific facet patterns.